 While standard renters insurance policies provide robust coverage, they don’t cover everything.
 To fill gaps in your policy, many renters insurance companies sell optional coverages.
 Here are some of the coverages that you can add to your renters policy:

 Contents replacement cost coverage: Basic renters policies cover your personal items up to theiractual cash value(ACV), which calculates the item’s value after depreciation.
-You can upgrade to areplacement cost coveragepolicy, which provides a higher payout to replace your damaged items with new ones of similar make and quality to the old ones.
+You can upgrade to areplacement cost coveragepolicy, which provides a higher payout to replace your damaged items with new ones of similar make and quality to the old ones, at current market cost.

 Flood insurance: Most renters insurance policies exclude coverage for floods.
 You can purchase a separate flood insurance policy or endorsement that covers your personal belongings against flood damage.

 Earthquake insurance: Standard renters policies usually don’t cover earth movement or earthquakes.
-If you live in an area that experiences earthquakes, you can add earthquake insurance to your renters insurance policy.
+If you live in an area that experiences earthquakes, you can add an earthquake endorsement to your renters insurance policy.

 Identity theft insurance: Identity theft insurance is an add-on that covers expenses associated with identity theft, such as lawyer fees, credit-repair costs, and more.

 The average cost of renters insurance is between $15 and $30 per month, or $180 to $360 per year, according to the NAIC.